‘AAO: Arrive at Origin’ Workshop

 Why do we experience this uneasiness and restlessness?

 Existing in this world requires us to make an effort to do something or the other.
-And as a result, subsequently, we spend so much effort recognizing ourselves: who we are, what have we done, what we eat, where we live, how to live and how to talk.
-By observing silence, we go through the path from putting effort on everything to being absolutely effortless.
-Hence, we come to the present time after realizing that we do not need to put an effort on anything.
-However, when we experience a state where we do not need to make any efforts, it becomes more challenging because we are so accustomed to making efforts for everything.
+And as a result, subsequently, we spend so much effort recognizing ourselves: who we are, what have we done, what we eat, where we live, how to live, and how to talk.
+By observing silence, we go through the path from putting effort into everything to being absolutely effortless.
+Hence, we come to the present time after realizing that we do not need to put effort into anything.
+However, when we experience a state where we do not need to make any effort, it becomes more challenging because we are so accustomed to making efforts for everything.
 We start wondering whether we should open our eyes or adjust our posture.

 On Day 2, the length of the session was increased by a few more minutes than on Day 1.
 The participants sat in silence for 1 hour and 15 minutes.